deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 layout: default
 ---

-# A Beginner's Guide to Restricted Boltzmann Machines
+# A Beginner's Tutorial for Restricted Boltzmann Machines

 Contents